develprr/metamatic-framework/README.md

 then you don't need to explicitly write clumpy **switch-case** structures to explain the application what action shall be invoked upon which event.

 Remember that **switch-case** structures are fundamentally only a different syntax for **if else if else if else** concoctions.

+## News

+Since version 1.2.8, you can register *any* component by passing **this** to **connect** function.
+The Metamatic Framework now interenally injects a unique ID to each registered component so the user doesn't need to care about IDs.

 ## Writings and Samples